Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Electric field correlator at NLO

 \subsubsection{Diagrams \texorpdfstring{$(3)$}{(3)}, \texorpdfstring{$(4)$}{(4)}, \texorpdfstring{$(7)$}{(7)}, \texorpdfstring{$(7r)$}{(7)}, \texorpdfstring{$(8)$}{(8)}, \texorpdfstring{$(8r)$}{(8r)}, \texorpdfstring{$(11)$}{(11)}}

-Finally, we evaluate the diagrams that have no 3-gauge boson vertices, and are purely contractions of fields through propagators.
-There are two types of propagator structures here, as can be seen from Table~\ref{tab:2prop-structure}, but it turns out it is necessary to calculate them together in order to cancel possible IR divergences, specifically between diagrams $(4)$, $(7)$, and $(7r)$.
+Finally, we evaluate the diagrams that have no 3-gauge boson vertices, and are purely contractions of fields through propagators. { There is no issue with operator ordering here, because only diagrams where the gauge boson insertions at the Wilson lines are contracted with fields on the other side of the correlator contribute.
+The diagrams in which the gauge bosons from the Wilson lines are contracted with fields on the same side, i.e., diagrams $(9)$, $(9r)$, $(10)$, and $(10r)$ give vanishing contributions.} There are two types of propagator structures here, as can be seen from Table~\ref{tab:2prop-structure}, but it turns out it is necessary to calculate them together in order to cancel possible IR divergences, specifically between diagrams $(4)$, $(7)$, and $(7r)$.
 Calculating the momentum-integrated spectral function from the difference of the corresponding Wightman functions gives, after performing all integrals that do not involve the temperature dependent pieces,

 which contains both the finite-temperature contributions as well as the vacuum parts, in arbitrary $d = 4 - \epsilon$ dimensions.

 It is instructive to evaluate the vacuum part separately from the rest.
 We obtain (assuming $p_0>0$ as before) \be \left.\varrho_E^{++}(p_0) \right|_{{\rm NLO},\, T=0}^{3,4,7,7r,8,8r,11} &=& (N_c^2 -1) \frac{(d-2) \pi \Omega_{d-1}}{2 (4\pi^2) (2\pi)^{d-1}} g^2 p_0^{d-1} N_c \nn\\ &\times& \bigg[ \frac{1}{\epsilon} + \frac{7}{12} + \frac{1}{2} \ln \left( \frac{\mu^2}{p_0^2} \right) + \frac{\gamma_E + \psi(3/2)}{2} \bigg] \,, \ee where we have kept the same prefactors that appeared in the gauge boson self-energy and in the LO result in arbitrary dimensions, so that the UV divergent pieces can be added straightforwardly.